mmiddleton/mmiddleton-fish546/analyses/Software_documentation_on_Mac.md

 ##`Trim_Galore`

+`Trim_Galore` requires `cutadapt` in order to run, so the instructions to download that are included below as well

 - With mouse clicks:
 	- went to website: http://www.bioinformatics.babraham.ac.uk/projects/trim_galore/
 	- clicked on "download now" button
 	- clicked on "trim_galore_v0.4.2.zip"
 	- moved the downloaded zipped file from `Downloads/` to `Applications/`
 	- unzipped the file (double-click)
 - From the command line:
 	- typed: `open ~/.bash_profile`
 	- to the text editor window typed: `export PATH=$PATH:/Users/mollie.middleton/Applications/trim_galore_v0`
 	- saved `.bash_profile` and quit text editor